mindspore-ai/docs/tutorials/source_en/dataset/sampler.md

 Users can define a sampler class, which contains `__init__`, `__getitem__` and `__len__` methods.

-The following example defines a sampler with index ids `[3, 4, 3, 2, 0, 11, 5, 5, 5, 9, 1, 11, 11, 11, 11, 8]` which will be applied to a custom dataset and display the read data.
+The following example defines a sampler with index ids `[3, 4, 3, 2, 0, 11, 5, 5, 5, 9, 1, 11, 11, 11, 11, 8]` which will be applied to a custom dataset and displays the read data.

 ```python
 import mindspore.dataset as ds